Skip to content

 Before the Meetings: A Morning Prayer for Clarity and Presence

-A prayer guide to center yourself before a day filled with meetings.
-This guide helps you bring your concerns, hopes, and need for wisdom to Jesus as you prepare for conversations and decisions ahead.
+A prayer guide to center yourself before a day of meetings.
+This guide helps you bring your whole self to Jesus—your nervous energy, your hopes for how you'll show up, and your need for wisdom—so you can walk into each conversation with less weight and more peace.

 5–12 min